MISSION

 • 1986: Graduated from the Department of Political Science, Faculty of Law, Doshisha University.

-• 1990: Joined Shikibo Lifetech Corporation, where he met and married Ayako Takashima.
+• 1990: Joined Shikibo Lifetech LTD., where he met and married Ayako Takashima.

-• 1997: Founded Transgenic Corporation that works with gene-disrupted mice.
+• 1997: Founded Trans Genic Inc., that works with gene-disrupted mice.

 • 2002: The company went public on the Tokyo Stock Exchange's Mothers market.